Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 The second day was worse, regarding the weather.
 We were supposed to go kayaking but it was impossible because of the rain.
 So we visited a workshop where they explained us how the locals go fishing for oysters, the perfect way to open them, they also showed us the jewelry they’re making with (needless to say, there was a shop where you could buy those jewelries)… We went back to our boats, and travelers from two other boats joined us.
 It was time for a cooking class!
 They taught us how to make spring rolls.
 We were way too numerous for the few plates and spring rolls on the table, so I didn’t attend the class… We then had lunch (the appetizers were the spring rolls cooked one hour before!), before heading back to Hanoi…

 I found out later that my Halong Bay cruise was the last one before quite some time.
 The Vietnamese governement didn’t allow the 2-days and 3-days cruises for several days because of the weather, it was too dangerous.
 As you understood, I was disappointed, not by the beauty of the bay but because of the weather.
 One day, I might go back there in better conditions… No matter the weather, going to Halong Bay has to be part of your visit to Vietnam.
+Here are the best places to visit in Vietnam!
 If needed, here’s a 3-week Vietnam itinerary.

 How to get to Halong Bay

 Almost everyone comes from Hanoi.
 You can get to Halong Bay by car or by bus, and the trip is almost always included in the cruise package.
 Always double check though!